lookout / tracing

 SDK roadmap & Lookout alignment

-The Lookout app surfaces Traces, Transactions, and trace detail in the web UI; the SDK sends errors (POST /api/ingest) and, when enabled, spans (POST /api/ingest/trace) with consistent trace_id / sentry-trace propagation.
+The Lookout app surfaces Traces, Transactions, and trace detail in the web UI; the SDK sends errors (POST /api/ingest) and, when enabled, spans (POST /api/ingest/trace) with consistent trace_id and compact traceparent propagation.

 | Server behavior | SDK support |